novas1r1/neodym-ide/README.md

 The neodym IDE is developed using [NW.js](http://nwjs.io) and therefore working on Windows, Linux and Mac OS X. The whole source code is written in JavaScript using [AngularJS](https://angularjs.org/).
 Up to now there is only a Windows version available, but a Linux and Mac version will follow soon.

-The idea of the neodym IDE is based on my (Verena Zaiser) master thesis dealing with the "design and implementation of an IDE for an improved development workflow for Ionic-based multi-platform apps".
-We are really excited if this project will be accepted and pushed by the community, therefore we decided to start an open-source project based on this idea and current implemented version.
+The idea of the neodym IDE is based on my (Verena Zaiser) master thesis written at [aaronprojects GmbH](http://www.aaronprojects.de) (Germany) dealing with the "design and implementation of an IDE for an improved development workflow for Ionic-based multi-platform apps".
+We really excited if this project will be accepted and pushed by the community, therefore we decided to start an open-source project based on this idea and current implemented version.
 We would love to welcome you in our hopefully growing community and appreciate every helping hand.

-Please contact me if you have ANY! questions =)!
+Please contact us if you have ANY! questions =)!

 ## Functionality